lyneca/treedraw/README.md

 :: root [label]
 ```

-Defining children of a node
+Defining children of a node:
 ```
 label > label [, label ...]
 ```